ericmeyer1/buzzline-04-meyer/README.md

 Step 1: Start the Required Producer

-The project uses the provided producer without any modifications: bash# Run the basic JSON producer (generates sample messages) python -m producers.basic_json_producer_case
+The project uses the provided producer without any modifications: bash# Run the basic project producer (generates sample messages) python -m producers.project_producer_case
 This will start generating JSON messages to the data/buzz_live.json file with the format: json{
     "message": "I just shared a movie!
 It was amazing.",